jgraha8/libautoptr/README.md

     autoptr_ctor( my_struct, sizeof(*my_struct), (void (*)(void *))my_struct_dtor);

-The object destructor is required since it provides all of the internal cleanup of the object and will be called by the free procedures.
+The object destructor is required since it provides all of the internal cleanup of the object and is used as a callback function when the managed object is destroyed.
 If an object is heap-allocated then the allocd flag must be set using

     autoptr_set_allocd( my_struct, true );

 during construction of the object.
-The object will automatically be free'd when *autoptr_unbind()* (or related functions) is called and no more references remain.
+The object will automatically be freed when *autoptr_unbind()* (or similar functions) is called and no more references remain.
 In the case that *my_struct* is a pointer to a contiguous allocation of *struct my_struct* objects, a call to